-Viburnum mariesii is truly a breathtaking shrub when in bloom.
-Clothed in snowy white flowers in a pinwheel arrangement atop the branches in spring as if covered in snow; attractive horizontal branching and good fall color; makes a fantastic specimen shrub.
+Doublefile Viburnum Shrubs (mariesii) is truly a breathtaking shrub when in bloom.
+Clothed in snowy white flowers in a pinwheel arrangement atop the branches in spring as if covered in snow, with attractive horizontal branching and good fall color, making it a fantastic specimen shrub.

 - Works great with taller trees and shrubs.